 There will a key focus on economic recovery at national, regional and local levels.
-Key considerations for the Council locally will include maximising social value and benefit for the District's businesses through the purchase of goods and services locally, engaging with the development industry to facilitate revitalisation of private / social house building and commercial development and setting clear plans for the progression of major growth projects such as Otterpool Park and Folkestone Town Centre.
-In addition the Council will ensure that its core economic growth service delivery is focused on supporting local SME's, alongside partners at local and regional level, through recovery and into a new growth phase.
+Key considerations for the Council will include maximising social value and benefit for the District's businesses through the purchase of goods and services locally wherever possible, engaging with the development industry to facilitate revitalisation of private / social house building and commercial development, setting clear plans for the progression of major growth projects such as Otterpool Park and Folkestone Town Centre.

+In addition the Council will ensure that its core economic growth service is focused on supporting local SME's, alongside partners at local and regional level.
+A key theme for this will be to encourage business growth through the adoption sustainable practices, building on new ways of working which have emerged as a result of COVID-19.